ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 The main library on campus is the Main Library and there are 8 other libraries on campus.

-Dual Degree Programs at Iowa
+Dual Degree Programs at The University of Iowa

 A dual degree program allows a student to study and earn two degrees at the same time.
 A 3-2 dual degree program is a five-year program wherein the first three years are spend taking undergraduate courses and the final two years are spent taking graduate courses.
 Upon completion of the 5 years, the student will be awarded two degrees, a bachelor's degree and a master's degree.